holygeek/linefan/README.txt

-linefan - Spinning fan progress meter.
+linefan - Spinning fan progress meter (a poor, half-assed mimickcry of pv).

 I made this to show a spinning fan "progress" indicator when running a lengthy "make" session.